Updated: December 29, 2025

 Employee count and payroll

-Brokerages with multiple agents multiply their exposure to potential claims across every transaction.
+Brokerages with multiple agents have greater exposure to claims across every transaction.
 Solo agents pay considerably less than firms managing teams of 10 or 20 agents handling hundreds of deals annually.

 homeMortgage icon